First reverberation mapping of a Bowen fluorescence line: Abstract

 \section{Abstract}

-{ Reverberation mapping (RM) is a powerful tool to determine the extent, structure, and kinematics of the broad-line region (BLR) of active galactic nuclei (AGN).
-So far, RM of the BLR has only been performed for recombination lines responding to the varying ionizing continuum. } {We tested whether \ion{O}{i}$\,\lambda8446$, attributed to Bowen fluorescence driven by Ly$\beta$ pumping, varied on short (day- to week-long) timescales during a 2016 HST/STIS campaign of NGC\,4593, and examined how it relates to other emission lines and the ionizing UV continuum. } {We quantified the variability of \ion{O}{i}$\,\lambda8446$ by calculating its rms amplitude.
-We then extracted integrated light curves of \ion{O}{i}$\,\lambda8446$ and other UV and optical emission lines, and compared them with each other and with the UV continuum light curve using correlation analyses.
+{ Reverberation mapping (RM) is a powerful tool to determine the extent, structure, and kinematics of the broad-line region (BLR) of active galactic nuclei (AGNs).
+So far, RM of the BLR has only been performed for recombination lines responding to the varying ionizing continuum. } {We tested whether \ion{O}{i}$\,\lambda8446$, attributed to Bowen fluorescence driven by Ly$\beta$ pumping, varied on short (day- to week-long) timescales during a 2016 Hubble Space Telescope/Space Telescope Imaging Spectrograph (HST/STIS) campaign of NGC\,4593, and examined how it relates to other emission lines and the ionizing UV continuum. } {We quantified the variability of \ion{O}{i}$\,\lambda8446$ by its root-mean-square (rms) amplitude.
+We then extracted integrated light curves of \ion{O}{i}$\,\lambda8446$ and other UV and optical emission lines, and compared them with each other and the UV continuum light curve using correlation analyses.
 In addition, we used archival near-infrared spectra to assess the dominant excitation mechanism of \ion{O}{i}$\,\lambda8446$. } {We detect, for the first time, variability in \ion{O}{i}$\,\lambda8446$ on day timescales.
 The fractional rms amplitude is $\sim 4$\% over the 4-week campaign.
 The \ion{O}{i}$\,\lambda8446$ light curve reverberates with a delay of $\sim 2.5$ days relative to \Lya{}, used as a proxy for Ly$\beta$, detected at a false-alarm probability of 0.6\% (significance of $\sim 2.8\sigma$) under our adopted null hypothesis.
 It closely tracks \Ha{} with only a minor additional delay of $\sim0.3$\,days, placing its emission region at essentially the same distance as the Balmer-line weighted BLR.
-Line ratios indicate that Ly$\beta$ pumping is the dominant excitation mechanism for \ion{O}{i}$\,\lambda8446$. } {Our results establish \ion{O}{i}$\,\lambda8446$ as the first Bowen-fluorescence line reverberation-mapped, responding directly to variations in Ly$\beta$ flux.
-We propose that in future campaigns targeting AGN with larger BLRs, \ion{O}{i} could enable dual-driver RM using both the continuum and the pumping line as drivers. }
+Line ratios indicate that Ly$\beta$ pumping is the dominant excitation mechanism for \ion{O}{i}$\,\lambda8446$. } {Our results establish \ion{O}{i}$\,\lambda8446$ as the first Bowen fluorescence line to be reverberation-mapped, responding directly to variations in the Ly$\beta$ flux.
+We propose that in future campaigns targeting AGNs with larger BLRs, \ion{O}{i} could enable dual-driver RM using both the continuum and the pumping line as drivers. }

 \keywords{galaxies: active - galaxies: Seyfert – galaxies: nuclei – quasars: individual: NGC 4593 – quasars: emission lines}